OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-container/index.md

 The name of the ingress resource is not affected by the deployment strategy.

+#### Ingress class name

+[Starting with Kubernetes 1.18](https://g.octopushq.com/K8SIngressClassAnnouncement), the ingress controller that implements ingress rules is defined the the `Ingress Class Name` field.

+See the [Kubernetes documentation](https://g.octopushq.com/K8SIngressClassDocs) for more information.

 #### Ingress host rules

 Ingress resources configure routes based on the host that the request was sent to.
 New hosts can be added by clicking the `Add Host Rule` button.